spysnooper/check_snmp_fortigate_tunnel/README.md

 /usr/lib64/nagios/plugins/check_snmp_fortigate_tunnel.sh -H <hostaddress> -C <snmp_community_string> -A <main_tunnel_ipv4_pub_address>

 # Arguments explained
-<hostaddress> is Fortigate you want to query by SNMP
+hostaddress is the Fortigate appliance you want to query by SNMP

-<snmp_community_string> the SNMP community you have configured in the Fortigate
+snmp_community_string the SNMP community you have configured in the Fortigate

-<main_tunnel_ipv4_pub_address> the IP of the Endpoint/Gateway VPN that you want to be connected from Fortigate HOST
+main_tunnel_ipv4_pub_address the IP of the Endpoint/Gateway VPN that you want to be connected from Fortigate HOST